logo

 Quick Facts

-• There are 4 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Maine.1,2
+• There are 8 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Maine.1,2

-• Of the counseling schools in Maine, 2 offer an associate’s degree, 2 offer a bachelor’s degree, 3 offer a certificate, and 2 offer a master’s or advanced degree.1,2
+• Of the counseling schools in Maine, 2 offer an associate degree, 2 offer a bachelor’s degree, 6 offer a certificate, and 4 offer a master’s or advanced degree.1,2

-• 2 schools offer a degree in school counseling.1,2
+• 2 schools offer degrees in school counseling.1,2

-• Across 2 schools, 6 counseling programs are accredited by CACREP.2
+• Across 2 schools, 6 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of Maine Counseling Schools and Programs

-We have provided the table below for you to compare the public and not-for-profit four-year colleges and universities in Maine currently offering counseling programs in the following primary areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-Keep in mind that some schools offer a joint program in clinical mental health counseling and clinical rehabilitation counseling, so check with the school for more information on the programs offered.
-You can also use the table to compare schools by program type offered, graduation rate, and net price per year.
+We have provided the table below for you to compare the public and not-for-profit colleges and universities in Maine currently offering counseling programs in the following primary areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 To learn more about licensure as a counselor in Maine, have a look at our license requirements page.

 Schools in Maine with Counseling Degrees